weaveworks/weave/site/proxy.md

 ## <a name="usage-with-tls"></a>Usage with TLS

-If you are using docker with TLS enabled, you probably want to talk to the proxy over TLS.
-Launching the proxy with TLS support is done with the same command-line flags as the docker daemon.
+If you are using docker with TLS, you probably want to talk to the proxy over TLS.
+Launching the proxy with TLS is done with the same command-line flags as the docker daemon.
 For example, if you have generated your certificates and keys into the docker host's `/tls` directory, we can launch the proxy with: